Biopsies - Overview

 When a nodule is detected, imaging tests may be performed to help determine if it is benign (non-cancerous) or malignant (cancerous).
 If imaging studies cannot clearly define the abnormality, a biopsy may be necessary.

 Usually, a biopsy is performed to examine tissue for disease.
-Biopsies are frequently used to diagnose cancer, but they can help identify other conditions such as infections and autoimmune disorders.
+Biopsies are frequently used to diagnose cancer, but they can help identify other conditions such as infections and inflammatory and autoimmune disorders.
 They may also be done to match organ tissue before a transplant and to look for signs of organ rejection following a transplant.

 Biopsies are performed in many areas of the body and for many reasons.
 The following is a list of common biopsy types and why they may be necessary: